Download the most recent FAST overview and update presentation here – delivered Nov. 5, 2020.

 Release of preliminary findings

-Join RTA, GoTriangle, and NCDOT to hear preliminary findings of the regional FAST study: a Freeway And Street-based Transit network vision for the Triangle, including a 2025 FAST network concept and potential SuperFAST projects that could be implemented even more quickly.
+Only July 16, RTA, GoTriangle, and NCDOT hosted a briefing on preliminary findings of the regional FAST study, including a 2025 FAST network concept and potential SuperFAST projects that could be implemented even more quickly.

 - Charles Lattuca, GoTriangle, president and CEO